CLI Reference

 Full-duplex speech-to-speech dialogue using PersonaPlex 7B.

-audio respond [options]
+speech respond [options]

 OptionDefaultDescription